 The CEFC has committed up to $60 million in senior debt finance to the $100 million Collinsville Solar Plant which has also been awarded $9.5 million funding from the Australian Renewable Energy Agency (ARENA).
 Construction is under way.

-When operating the solar farm is expected to abate 90,000 tonnes of carbon emissions in its first year.
+The solar farm is expected to abate 90,000 tonnes of carbon emissions in its first year.
 Alinta has agreed to purchase up to 70 per cent of the plant's generated solar capacity

 The coal-fired Collinsville Power Station, located 90km south-west of Bowen and 4km west of Collinsville, was opened in 1968 and operated, with a total output of 180 MW, until December 2012.